 Honestly, I'm in a cooking rut.
 For every delicious dessert I write about (and I don't even write about those frequently nowadays), there's several evenings' worth of dinner that I'm not interested in cooking.
 I can't make a weekly dinner plan to save my life right now.
 Thank goodness for frozen chicken strips.

 Recipes like these Sesame Noodles are a godsend.
 I love them.
 You can make them solely with shelf-stable ingredients, so you don't have to make a grocery run.
 They come together in 30 minutes (depending on how quickly your stove boils water).
 I've made these several times this summer, mainly on days where it's 4pm and I haven't figured out anything else that I want to make for dinner.
-(Other good easy recipes that I probably should have also made this summer include Chickpeas with Spinach, and One-Pan Farro with Tomatoes.
-Perhaps later this week.)
+[This post contains affiliate links.
+I may make a commission for purchases made through links on this post.]

 This recipe, like so many, comes from Smitten Kitchen.
 I've made other versions of peanut or sesame noodles from other sources, but I apparently haven't made them often enough or liked them enough to blog about them.
 I can't even remember what recipes I would have made.
 The only other cold noodle recipe I find on my blog is this recipe for Thai-style Rice Noodles, which I recall being good but apparently forgot about making since I haven't made it again.
 (Oops.)